Keep A Dream Journal (7 Simple Steps To Decode The Meanings Of Dreams)

 The results of these scientific studies are fascinating and seem to support the fact that dreaming can make us smarter, spark our creativity, help our memory recall, and also make us more curious.

-The downside is that to gain these benefits, we need to be aware of what occurs within our dreams.
-Sadly most of us forget our dreams almost instantly upon wakening and before we have had a chance to truly explore them.
+The downside is that to gain these benefits, we need to be aware of what occurs within our nighttime escapades.
+Sadly most of us forget them almost instantly upon wakening and before we have had a chance to truly explore them.

-Keep A Dream Journal Using The Dream Key – 50 pages of dream interpretation dictionary and 150 pages of interpretation guides
+Keep A Dream Journal – 50 pages of interpretation dictionary and 150 pages of interpretation guides

 Why Keep A Dream Journal?

-You may dream about great golden palaces, flying above the clouds or exotic distant lands.
-Perhaps your dreams are of shark infested waters or the mother-in-law (perhaps thats the same thing!)
+Yours may be about great golden palaces, flying above the clouds or exotic distant lands.
+Perhaps your they are of shark infested waters or the mother-in-law (or perhaps that’s the same thing!)

 Whatever they contain it is important to remember that your dreams are a way for your subconscious to be constantly communicating with you.
 They are integral to better understanding your waking life, your emotions, stresses, victories and your overall mental well-being.

-Dreams are the voice of your unconscious mind.
+They are the voice of your unconscious mind.
 They are packed with meaning and important messages.
-You can only understand the meanings and decode the messages if you pay attention!
+But you can only understand the meanings and decode the messages if you pay attention!

 There are a great deal of theories that attempt to explain the purpose of dreaming.
 The one consistent aspect of all theories, that all experts agree upon, is that to keep a dream journal is an important first step for gaining understanding.